Sambuca (instrument): Other instruments

 In an old glossary article on vloyt (flute), the sambuca is said to be a kind of flute:

 Isidore of Seville describes it in his Etymologiae as:

 In a glossary by Papias of Lombardy (c.
-1053), first printed at Milan in 1476, the sambuca is described as a cithara, which in that century was generally glossed "harp":
+1053), first printed at Milan in 1476, the sambuca is described as a kithara, which in that century was generally glossed "harp": "Sambuca, cytherae rusticae" (Sambucas, simple harps).

-In Tristan und Isolde (bars 7563-72) when the knight is enumerating to King Marke all the instruments upon which he can play, the sambiut is the last mentioned:
+In Tristan (lines 7563–7572) when the knight is enumerating to King Marke all the instruments upon which he can play, the sambiut is the last mentioned:

 A Latin–French glossary has the equivalence Psalterium = sambue.
 During the later Middle Ages sambuca was often translated "sackbut" in the vocabularies, whether merely from the phonetic similarity of the two words has not yet been established.

-The great Boulogne Psalter (11th Century) contains many fanciful instruments which are evidently intended to illustrate the equally vague and fanciful descriptions of instruments in the apocryphal letter of Saint Jerome, ad Dardanum ("to Dardanus").
+The great Boulogne Psalter (11th century) contains many fanciful instruments which are evidently intended to illustrate the equally vague and fanciful descriptions of instruments in the apocryphal letter of Saint Jerome, ad Dardanum ("to Dardanus").
 Among these is a Sambuca, which resembles a somewhat primitive sackbut without the bell joint.
-In the 19th Century it was reproduced by Edmond de Coussemaker, Charles de la Croix and Eugène Emmanuel Viollet-le-Duc, and has given rise to endless discussions without leading to any satisfactory solution.
+In the 19th century it was reproduced by Edmond de Coussemaker, Charles de la Croix and Eugène Emmanuel Viollet-le-Duc, and has given rise to endless discussions without leading to any satisfactory solution.

 Fabio Colonna created the pentecontachordon, a keyboard instrument which he called a sambuca.